Future of Work

 Technology and automation are rapidly reshaping industries, economies, and the world of work.
 While researchers, policymakers, and the public are struggling to process the consequences of this disruption, the need for concrete policy approaches is evident.
 Broad policy recommendations are beginning to surface, but the Future of Work will impact each community and profession differently.

 New Content!
-A new investigation by the Bertelsmann Foundation, in partnership with the National Association of Workforce Boards (NAWB), attempts to answer how the future of work will impact Las Vegas and its workers specifically via a microsite, The Future of Work: Las Vegas.
+A new investigation by the Bertelsmann Foundation, in partnership with the National Association of Workforce Boards (NAWB), attempts to answer how the future of work will impact Riverside and its workers specifically via a microsite, The Future of Work: Riverside.

 December 2018: In partnership with the Information Technology and Innovation Foundation (ITIF), we present The Future of Work: A Guide for Transatlantic Policymakers, which will provide a baseline comparison of labor market dynamics across the United States, Germany, Spain, and France.